roqua/developer/content/rom/dossier/responses.md

-`questionnaire_key` | `string`  | [Required] Key uniquely identifying the questionnaire in the ROM application `answer_data`       | `hash`    | [Required] Hash storing the answered option key for every question key `filled_out_at`     | `integer` | The Unix time when the questionnaire was filled out `respondent`        | `string`  | ['patient'(default) \| 'parent' \| 'second_parent' \| 'teacher' \| 'caregiver'] String identifying the respondent which filled out the questionnaire
+`questionnaire_key` | `string`  | [Required] Key uniquely identifying the questionnaire in the ROM application `answer_data`       | `hash`    | [Required] Hash storing the answered option key for every question key `filled_out_at`     | `integer` | The Unix time when the questionnaire was filled out `response_id`       | `integer` | Id of the pending response the answer data should be stored in.
+A new response is created when no matching pending response is found.
+`respondent`        | `string`  | ['patient'(default) \| 'parent' \| 'second_parent' \| 'teacher' \| 'caregiver'] String identifying the respondent which filled out the questionnaire

 ### Response